mohamed-m-ali/resume.md-1/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->
 Senior software developer.
 Developing web applications using ASP.NET, PHP and Python since 2005.
 Developing NLP Machine Learning applications since 2015.
 Developing Systems Integration solutions using Biztalk, JitterBit and Microsoft SSIS since 2018.
-Looking for a Senior/Principle/Lead Software Developer position in a Software House.
+Looking for a Senior/Principle/Lead Software Developer position in a Software Company.

 ## Experience
 <!-- You have to wrap the "left" and "right" half of these headings in spans by